IntoDNS.ai MCP Server: Scan Domains Directly from Claude and Other AI Assistants

 Get started

 Install via npm: npx intodns-mcp — or add it to Claude Desktop using the config above.
-The tools are immediately available for any domain you want to check.
+All 36 tools are immediately available for any domain you want to check.

 Questions or issues?
 Open a GitHub issue or reach us at [email protected].